Yagisan/SS2-City-Plan-Contest-Helper/README.md

 ##### Automatic - Recommended

 1. Open Wabbajack.
 2. Click on **Browse Modlists**.
-Under Games, select Fallout 4.
-Enable "Show Unofficial Lists".
-Select SimSettlements 2 City Plan Contest Helper from the selection.
+In the Games drop down tab, select Fallout 4.
+Enable "Non-featured".
+Select Sim Settlements 2 City Plan Contest Helper from the selection.
 3. Set the _installation location_.
 The recommended installation location is `C:\WJ\CPC`.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder. **The rest of this document will assume you are using the recommended installation path.** Do not install to a _OneDrive_ folder.
 4. Set the _download location_.
 The recommended download location is `C:\WJ\CPC_downloads`.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 Do not install to a _OneDrive_ folder.
-5. Check **Overwrite Installation**
+5. **If you have installed a previous version please ensure Installation Location and Download Location match your previous Installation and Download Directories.**
-6. Click the Go/Begin button
+6. Then press the Install button.
+The Sim Settlements 2 City Plan Contest Helper will now install/update automatically.
 7. Wait for Wabbajack to finish
 8. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).